mtabini/go-bowtie/README.md

 }
 ```

-Like all comparable systems, however, Bowtie becomes powerful once you start adding middlewares to it.

 ## Contexts

-Bowtie works by listening for an HTTP(S) connection and then creating an execution context that encapsulates its primary elements (that is, a request object and a response writer).
+Bowtie works by taking an HTTP request associating it with an _execution context_ that encapsulates its primary elements (that is, a request object and a response writer).
 It then executes a series of zero or more middlewares against this context until either some data is written to the output or an error occurs.

 The [context](http://godoc.org/github.com/mtabini/go-bowtie#Context) is encapsulate by a simple interface that exposes the HTTP request and response writer.
 The server exposes an [AddContextFactory](http://godoc.org/github.com/mtabini/go-bowtie#Server.AddContextFactory) function that can be used to extend the functionality associated with the context with your own structs.